I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 Let me be clear.
 When my kids screw up—which they do a lot because they're kids and they're learning—they, too, try and evade and avoid responsibility because it's easier to do that than admit fault.
 They have, however, learned that there is a degree of power and maturity if they step up, own their responsibility for whatever happened, and take whatever consequences that result.
 I don't see that from you.

 You are deliberately feeding the Ontario public misleading information which has been disproven many times over.
 Mr. Ford, you've even said that you support teachers, but your problem is with "the head of the union."
 Notice you were quoted as saying union, not unions.
 I've no idea if that was simply a misprint or an actual quote, but if it was, in fact, you who said you had beef with the head of the singular union, why are you not addressing that directly with him or her?
-In addition, by making union singular, it makes it seem as though that you are discounting the other provincial unions.
+In addition, by making union singular, it makes it seem as though you are discounting the other provincial unions.

 There's OSSTF, OECTA, the Elementary Teachers Federation of Ontario (ETFO), and l'Association des enseignantes et des enseignants franco-ontariens (AEFO).
 Which union head, in particular, are you having a problem with, and why are you lumping all educators into the same realm as a result?